 Well a week ago, I decided it was time.
 I wanted to at least see what my temple options were in my area so I could go and learn more in person.
 Which led me to a problem.
 What sect?
 It hadn’t really dawned on me that like Christianity there would be different paths.

 So, I did some reading.
 My first thoughts where that I wanted to follow the path of Gautama Buddha which is a lot easier than I hoped.
 To put it so it’s easier understood, it’s like saying you want to follow a Christian sect that follows Jesus.
 Sort of.
 The point: big figure.
 There are many Buddahs through history, but he was an important one.
 So that still left me open with many options.
-After viewing this chart, I decided Theravada was the one that felt most right.
+After viewing a chart (that is no longer online), I decided Theravada was the one that felt most right.
 I liked that “Theravada means “The Way of the Elders” in Pali, reflecting the Theravadins’ belief that they most closely follow the original beliefs and practices of the Buddha and the early monastic Elders.”
 It was after all the original practices that peeked my interest.
 Should I do some soul searching there and it not hit me as right, I’ll try Zen or another Mahayana subdivision next.

 Ok, so realistically, will I become Buddhist?
 I’m not sure.
 It’s always peeked my interest as the possible answer to things.
 It would also be a healthy means of achieving the calm I’ve always searched for.
 But at the same time, I’m not one for organization and rules when it comes to spirituality so I might continue to have a problem with that.
 Either way, I could at least see the teachings being used as everyday life skills not unlike that of DBT.
 Basic meditation is healthy for everyone no matter the walk of life an belief system.
 And well, I’ve never been able to properly meditate because I always panic I’m doing it wrong.
 I end more stressed than I was when I began, even when guided through it.
 Really, it kind of defeats the purpose.
 So, even if I don’t end this quest with a belief system that guides me through life, maybe I’ll end it with the ability to at least meditate with out the need of an Ativan.
 That would be something at least.